What's new in version 2.0.5

 What about App Nap?

-Mavericks provides some power-saving features on its own, but App
+on their own, but App

 Tamer goes well beyond these.